OVERVIEW: The Lantos Foundation awards grants to both individuals and organizations working on the front lines of the global human rights.

 IP TAKE: Lantos is an approachable funder.
 With its modest grant amounts, the foundation is a great resource for local and grassroots organizations.

-The foundation currently prioritizes grants that support freedom of religion, corporate responsibility, and rules of law.
-However, it encourages individuals and organizations in human rights fields to submit grant applications, as well.
+The foundation currently prioritizes grants that support religious freedom, corporate responsibility, and rule of law; however, it encourages individuals and organizations in human rights fields to submit grant applications, as well.
 Lantos offers small grants between $500 and $2,500, but on occasion, awards grants for about $50,000 to large human rights groups.
 The Lantos Foundation does not apply geographic restrictions to its human rights grantmaking, and accepts unsolicited applications on a rolling basis.